SachsLab/OpenMER/README.md

     * Version numbers may not be important.
 Please try the latest version and report to us if it does not work.
     * The method to install the packages isn't important.
 If you're on an internet-connected computer then you can use the pip commands.
 Otherwise you can first download the wheels then bring them to the development computer to pip install the wheels.
     * If you wish to be able to modify any of the SachsLab packages that are pure python (mspacman, cerebuswrapper, serf, **neuroport_dbs**) then you may do so by first cloning the repository to get the source and installing the package in-place: Using the WinPython command prompt, run `pip install -e .` from within the cloned directory.
     * The `cerebus` package may complain "DLL load failed".
 This happens when cerebus.cbpy can't find Qt5 or it finds the wrong version.
-This SHOULD be fixed by editing the path in the 3rd step, but I also found it necessary to copy Qt5Core.dll and Qt5Xml.dll from the above path directly into the site-packages\cerebus folder.
-We are trying to remove the qt dependency from cerebus to avoid this in the future.
+This SHOULD be fixed by editing the PATH in the 3rd step above, but I also found it necessary to copy Qt5Core.dll and Qt5Xml.dll from the above path directly into the site-packages\cerebus folder.
+We hope to remove the qt dependency from cerebus to avoid this in the future.
 * In the command prompt, `cd` into the `bin` subfolder of the unzipped mysql folder.
 * Create a mysql\data folder along with the base databases: `mysqld --initialize-insecure --console`
     * You can change the default data directory, username, and password.
 See the section below "Configuring MySQL Database Server"